Murder of Wang Lianying: Planning

 Seeking to escape his debt, Yan borrowed a diamond ring from Ti Hongguan (題紅館 (题红馆)), his favourite courtesan.
 He pawned it for 600 yuan (equivalent to ¥ in 2023), which he subsequently lost betting on horses at the Jiangwan Racecourse.
-Facing pressure to return the ring, he chose to rob a courtesan.
+Facing pressure to return the ring, he decided to rob a courtesan.
+(Note: It was not uncommon for Shanghainese courtesans to be robbed of their jewellery.
+Xu Di, with whom Lianying had previously worked, was also robbed in 1920.
+The case was widely covered in local media, which erroneously reported that she had killed herself after the fact (Hershatter 1999).)
 As his target, he chose Lianying.
 Although Yan had never been a client of hers, she had a reputation for wearing expensive jewellery; a friend had also described her as wearing a diamond ring and luxurious clothing during one of their encounters.

-Using calling cards borrowed from friends, Yan met Lianying on 4 and 7 June 1920; a third attempt, on 5 June, received no response.
+Using calling cards borrowed from friends, Yan met Lianying on 4 and 7 June 1920; another attempt, on 5 June, received no response.
 During these interactions, Yan estimated that her diamond ring was worth 2,000 yuan (equivalent to ¥ in 2023).
-He brought several friends, including Zhu Zhija – the son of the wealthy merchant Zhu Baosan – to her house on 8 June for a gambling session, thereby establishing himself as a man of wealth.
+He brought several friends, including Zhu Zhija – the son of the wealthy merchant Zhu Baosan – to her house on 8 June for a gambling session, thereby establishing himself as a man with wealthy friends.
 At the end of their session, Yan invited her to join him for a mahjong game the following day.
 (Note: Werner (1920) gives poker.)
-Having arranged to pick Lianying up at the home of Xiao Lin Daiyu, another courtesan, Yan subsequently asked to borrow Zhu's car.
+Having arranged to pick Lianying up at the home of Xiao Lin Daiyu, (Note: Xiao ("Little") Lin Daiyu was the adoptive daughter of Lin Daiyu, a courtesan who had risen to prominence in Shanghai in the late 19th century.
+Her professional name was taken from a character in the novel Dream of the Red Chamber (Hershatter 1999).) another courtesan, Yan subsequently asked to borrow Zhu's car.

-On 9 June, Yan began to acquire the implements needed for the murder.
+On 9 June, Yan began to acquire the implements he needed for the murder.
 He purchased chloroform from the King Sing Dispensary, then hired his acquaintance Wu Chunfang (吳春芳 (吴春芳)) as an accomplice.
-Promising to pay Wu 100 yuan (equivalent to ¥ in 2023) for his assistance, Yan sent him to purchase something with which to strangle Lianying.
+Promising to pay Wu 100 yuan (equivalent to ¥ in 2023) for his assistance, and to allow him to keep any goods valued at a thousand yuan or greater, Yan sent him to purchase something with which to strangle Lianying.
 (Note: Some sources report a hemp rope, while others indicate a silk sash (Hershatter 1999).)
 Yan travelled to Zhu's house to retrieve his car.
 After dismissing Zhu's chauffeur by giving him money for a shave and haircut, Yan met Wu at a teahouse.
-Wu brought with a third man, Fang Rishan, whom he retained to help in the robbery.
+Wu brought with him a third man, Fang Rishan, whom he retained to help in the robbery.